hzaatiti-NYU/meg-pipeline/docs/source/3-experimentdesign/experiments/5-responsebox.rst

   :language: matlab

-- To get the response of a user while performing your experiment, you can use the following script
+- To get the response of a user while performing your experiment, you can use the following MATLAB function `getButton.m <https://github.com/hzaatiti-NYU/meg-pipeline/blob/main/experiments/psychtoolbox/general/getButton.m>`_.

 .. literalinclude:: ../../../../experiments/psychtoolbox/general/getButton.m
   :language: matlab